manubdata/smb-dataplatformv2/README.md

 uv run poe run-pipeline
 ```

-The data will be loaded into a local DuckDB database at `shopify.duckdb`.
+The data will be loaded into a local DuckDB database at `./duckdb_files/shopify.duckdb`.

 ---